top of page

 • Certain boats or equipment

-A notarized bill of sale may be required to establish ownership.
+A notarized bill of sale may be needed to prove ownership.

 • Verifies identity